az-digital/az_quickstart/modules/custom/az_migration/README.md

 Source site pre-migration tasks :

 * Prepare your menus for migration by removing any unused menu items, and deleting links that do not work.
+* Duplicate unpublished menu links will collide with live menu links, so it would be best to delete unpublished menu links.

 Quickstart 1 menu links can be migrated using the following command:
 ```